 Like it or not, Eurovision and the qualifying process Melodifestivalen are a big deal in Sweden.
-In 2016 the final of the qualifiers was watched by a massive 3.56 million people – over a third of the Swedish population, and while figures aren't yet available for this year's final, over three million watched the penultimate show, so it seems likely that around a third in Sweden tuned in for the final again.
+In 2016 the final of the qualifiers was watched by a massive 3.56 million people – over a third of the Swedish population, while this year the number increased further still to an incredible 3.82 million.
 That means the scrutiny will be pretty intense on this year's winner Bengtsson.

 Clara Henry presenting the live Melodifestivalen final.
 Photo: Christine Olsson/TT

 How did he win?

 Melodifestivalen is decided on a points system.
 The 12 finalists performed their entry at Stockholm's Friends Arena on March 11th, in front of both a crowd of 30,000 at the stadium, and the many more watching at home via TV.

 Half of the points are awarded by an international jury, and the other half awarded by the Swedish voting public.
 This year, Bengtsson's entry "I can't go on" took 146 points, narrowly beating runner-up Nano's "Hold on" which was awarded 133.

 Breaking the points down and analyzing them (and believe us, the Swedes do) shows that the jury vote won it for Bengtsson: his 96 points from the judges was 20 more than Nano's.
 On the viewer vote meanwhile Bengtsson took 50 points, one less than Wiktoria's "As I Lay Me Down", and seven less than Nano.

 How did he get there?

 Like many Melodifestivalen entrants, Bengtsson is no stranger to TV talent shows.
 In 2008 he came third in Sweden’s version of the "Idol" competition, before having a crack at Melodifestivalen in 2016 and coming a respectable fifth in that show.